Frequently Asked Questions

 Minimum identity requirements

-You must provide four documents with your completed form to confirm your identity:
+You must provide three documents with your completed form to confirm your identity:

 • One commencement document, to confirm your birth in Australia or arrival in Australia